NuGet/Home/accepted/2023/vscode-commands.md

 Visual Studio Code now supports "C# Dev Kit" which is an extension that allows a .NET/C# developer to use familiar Visual Studio tooling for their purposes.
 This proposal brings integrated Visual Studio Code-like experiences directly into the extension to make it easier for .NET/C# developers to manage their packages and package-related tasks.

 Requests for NuGet functionality are at an all time high since the general availability of C# Dev Kit.
 NuGet feature requests remain in the top 3 of GitHub issues on the C# Dev Kit repository.
 It was a popular ask at MVP Summit, Microsoft Build, and dotnetConf.

+In a recent Visual Studio for Mac/C# Dev Kit survey, when asked about "features or experiences missing from the VS Code experience that are critical to their workflow", 20 out of 157 respondents mentioned NuGet package manager functionality.
+They specifically called out "being able to look up available NuGet packages to solve specific problems", "updating to the latest version of NuGet packages", and wanting a "visual experience".

+Given the high demand for this functionality, we first plan to integrate NuGet package management into C# Dev Kit and the VS Code command palette to get a solution for managing NuGet packages into the hands of users as soon as possible.
+From there, we plan to explore and build a visual UI to compliment and enhance this experience.

 ## Explanation